SUMaC Student Working on Project

 Session One: Residential

-June 23 – July 19, 2024*
+June 22 – July 18, 2025

 4 Weeks

-*Due to the immersive nature of this program and limited duration of the program, class will meet as scheduled on July 4.
+Due to the immersive nature of this program and the limited duration of the program, class will meet as scheduled on July 4.

 Session Two: Residential